-Slip and falls accidents are the second leading cause of injuries in the United States.
+Slip and fall accidents are the second leading cause of injuries in the United States.
 They account for an estimated 16,000 deaths each year.
-Many more slip and falls result in serious injuries.
+Many more result in serious injuries.
 Often these injuries and deaths are caused by a dangerous or hazardous condition in someone else’s property.
 An injury or death from a fall that is caused by a hazardous condition in another person’s property may entitle the victim or the victim’s family to compensation.

 Why Do Slip and Fall Accidents Occur?

 Over 70% of falls occur due to dangerous conditions and hazards in our environment.
 Dangerous conditions that cause accidents frequently result from poor design or improper maintenance.
 Other hazards are created by the presence of slippery surfaces and substances, such as areas with food spillage or water leakage.

 Where Do Slip and Fall Accidents Occur?

 Slip and fall accidents occur virtually everywhere – in a supermarket or shopping mall; at school or at an office; or on a sidewalk.
 Your accident may be caused, for example, by a defect in flooring, which may be wet or uneven, or else it may be attributable to inadequate lighting that obstructs your ability to foresee a danger.

 What Exactly is Personal Injury?

 Slip and fall accidents have two main types of mechanism.
 In one scenario, your front foot slips forward, causing you to fall backward.
 In the alternative scenario, your rear foot slips backward, causing you to fall forward.
 A related type of accident, a trip and fall, occurs when your foot comes into contact with an obstacle, such as a protrusion, along your path.